AndreyTeets/DotNetDBTools/README.md

 + MSSQL - definition (as c# only) and generation of "Tables,Views,Indexes,Triggers,UserDefinedTypes" without specific for this DBMS advanced properties, deployment functionality without dependencies analysis so deploy order for views may be invalid, database analysis using just a few example checks.
 + MySQL - definition (as c# only) and generation of "Tables,Views,Indexes,Triggers" without specific for this DBMS advanced properties, deployment functionality without dependencies analysis so deploy order for views may be invalid, database analysis using just a few example checks.
 + PostgreSQL - definition (as c# and as sql) and generation of "Tables,Views,Indexes,Triggers,Sequences,Types,Functions,Procedures" with only some of the specific for this DBMS advanced properties, deployment functionality without some complex dependencies scenarios like recursive dependencies, database analysis using just a few example checks.
-+ SQLite - definition (as c# and as sql) and generation of "Tables,Views,Indexes,Triggers", deployment functionality without dependencies analysis so deploy order for views may be invalid, database analysis using just a few example checks.
++ SQLite - definition (as c# and as sql) and generation of "Tables,Views,Indexes,Triggers", full deployment functionality, database analysis using just a few example checks.
-+ Agnostic definition for "Tables,Views,Indexes,Triggers" and it's deployment functionality to all the above DBMS according with corresponding development state of the specific DBMS above.
++ Agnostic - definition (as c#) for "Tables,Views,Indexes,Triggers" and it's deployment functionality to all the above DBMS according with corresponding development state of the specific DBMS above.

 # How to use
 1. Create a netstandard2.0 project for a database description.